TruemanV5/VIT-fine-tuning-with-ColossalAI-by-CM/README.md

 ```
 During this process, we will finetuned the VIT base on Beans Dataset(https://huggingface.co/datasets/AI-Lab-Makerere/beans)

+IF you want to have a try, you could find all the code in the CS5260_Ass6.ipynb

 ## Configuration

 The basic configuration settings used are: